What is survey data analysis?

 - Diners are X% more likely to choose our new lunch menu than our old one

 You may even want to sketch out mock charts that show how the data will look in your results.
 If you “write” the results first, those results become a guide to help you design questions that ensure you get the data you want.

 We live in a data-driven society.
 Marketing is a data-driven business function.
 But don’t be afraid to overlap qualitative research findings onto your quantitative data.
 Don’t be hesitant to apply what you know in your gut with what you know from the data.

 This is called “Gut Data Gut”.
 Check your gut, check your data, and check your gut.
 If you have personal experience with the research topic, use it!
 If you have qualitative research that supports the data, use it!

 Your survey is one star in a constellation of information that combines to tell a story.
-Use every flake of information at your disposal.
+Use every atom of information at your disposal.
 Just be sure to let your audience know when you are showing them findings from statistically significant research and when it comes from a different source.

 One of the biggest challenges of research is acting on it.
 This is sometimes called the “Knowing / Doing Gap” where an organization has a difficult time implementing truths they know.

 One way you can ignite change with your research is to write a press release dated six months into the future that proudly announces all the changes as a result of your research.
 Maybe it touts the three new features that were added to your product.
 Perhaps it introduces your new approach to technical support.
 Maybe it outlines the improvements to your website.

 After six months, gather your team and read the press release together to see how well you executed change based on the research.

 Everyone consumes information differently.
 Some people want to fly over your findings at 30,000 feet and others want to slog through the weeds in their rubber boots.
 You should package your research for these different research consumer types.